oldkingcone/Auto_Dorker/README.md

  `User Agent: HoneyBot-1.0(https://github.com/oldkingcone/Auto_Dorker)/I am doing research this is not malicious.`

  And are wondering how I came across your website, feel free to open an issue and I will try to respond in a timely manner, letting you know how your site was discovered/what resource made it into my database.
+This was most likely from my java version of this.